AlexandreSajus/Python-Ecosystem/README.md

 ![](naturalSelection.gif)

-Here is an example of a relatively stable ecosystem without natural selection
+Here is an example of a relatively stable ecosystem

 ![](stableEcosystem.gif)